Secure external access to Microsoft Teams, SharePoint, and OneDrive with Azure Active Directory

 Enabling Anyone links isn't recommended.
 If you enable it, set an expiration, and restrict users to view permissions.
 If you select View only permissions for files or folders, users can't change Anyone links to include edit privileges.

-See the following articles to learn more about securing external access to resources.
+Use the following series of articles to learn about securing external access to resources.
 We recommend you follow the listed order.